MAGALA-RICHARD/apsimNGpy/doc/model inspection.rst

 Whole Model inspection
 -----------------------

-Use :meth:`~apsimNGpy.core.apsim.ApsimModel.inspect_file` method to inspects all simulations in the file.
+Use :meth:`~apsimNGpy.core.apsim.ApsimModel.tree` method to inspects all simulations in the file.
 This method displays a tree showing how each model is connected with each other.
 ``Model types or classes`` are colored and are followed by their corresponding full paths relative to their parent node; ``Simulations``.